While your teen might be able to, numbers can't tell a lie!

-According to popular network TV shows, 100 percent of American teens have had sex.
-According to the Centers for Disease Control and Prevention (CDC), however, the actual percentage is just under half of that.
-What Teen Sex Survey Says About Monogamy
+However, according to the Centers for Disease Control and Prevention (CDC), the actual percentage is just under half of that.

-In their recently released Vital Signs report, the CDC announced that 46 percent percent of male and female high school students reported engaging in sexual intercourse, compared to 54 percent of teens in 1991.
+Their Vital Signs report revealed that 43 percent of male and female teens (ages 15-19) reported engaging in sexual intercourse, compared to 54 percent of teens back in 1991.
 Continuing on that trend, around 9 percent of teens used two methods of birth control during sex, up from just 5 percent of teens two decades ago.
-Do Teens Or Thirtysomethings Have Safer Sex?

-Statistically, teens today are having less sex than we did in high school, and despite what trendy teen mom reality shows depict, they're giving birth less frequently as well.
+Statistically, teens today are having less sex than we did in high school and despite what trendy teen mom reality shows depict, they're giving birth less frequently, as well.
 The data concerning teen sexual activity is only one factor of the study's greater purpose, which is to assess the effectiveness of sexual education in preventing teen pregnancies.
-Study: Women Feel Worse About Themselves After Losing Virginity

 65 percent of girls and 53 percent of the boys surveyed had undergone formal education about abstinence and birth control.
 The vast majority of teenagers knew what they were doing; just 5 percent of girls and 13 percent of boys hadn't received formal sex ed before having sex.
 CDC officials aren't entirely satisfied, though.
 Although the nationwide teen birth rate has fallen 37 percent since 1991, it is still nine times higher than that of most developed countries.

 Perhaps, this is related to the fact that while 90 percent of teens were using a form birth control the last time they engage in sexual activity, only 5 percent of them used the most effective type method offered.